YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBNAMEMISMATCH
 ------------------

-DBNAMEMISMATCH, Database file xxxx (region (yyyy) referenced by shared memory (ID=zzzz) is not accessible.
-Ensure region is properly rundown.
+DBNAMEMISMATCH, Database file xxxx points to shared memory (id = (yyyy) which in turn points to an inaccessible database file zzzz)

 Run Time Warning: When a YottaDB process attaches to a database and finds the corresponding shared memory structures already initialized, it performs integrity checks on the shared memory contents to ensure that they correspond back to the database file.
 When the shared memory points to a database file name that is not valid, this error is issued.